MehulBanga/Curb_The_Cube/README.md

 Blue - Back*** <br>

 This is how you are supposed to hold the cube in your hand while scanning and solving the cube

+***Pressing the Key on the Center-piece of Faces of the Preview window will Store the face's Colors.*** eg. F key will capture Front Face.